cogentcore/lab/docs/content/tensor.md

 The **tensor.Tensor** represents n-dimensional data of various types, providing similar functionality to the widely used [NumPy](https://numpy.org/doc/stable/index.html) libraries in Python, and the commercial MATLAB framework.

 The [[Goal]] [[math]] mode operates on tensor data exclusively: see documentation there for convenient shortcut expressions for common tensor operations.
 This page documents the underlying Go language implementation of tensors.
-See [[doc:tensor]] for the basic Go API docs, and [[tensor math]] for basic math operations that can be performed on tensors.
+See [[doc:tensor]] for the Go API docs, [[tensor math]] for basic math operations that can be performed on tensors, and [[stats]] for statistics functions operating on tensor data.

 A tensor can be constructed from a Go slice, and accessed using a 1D index into that slice: